wyne-ybanez/personal-portfolio-master/README.md

 ### Git Bash Code

 - I had initially started the project with a local IDE and a local username.
-My contributions were not counted by github because of this.
+My contributions were not counted by Github because of this.
 The solution as to how to change the author/committer email and user name is found [here](https://stackoverflow.com/questions/750172/how-to-change-the-author-and-committer-name-and-e-mail-of-multiple-commits-in-gi)

 ### Content